microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 Image from [reasearchgate.net](https://www.researchgate.net/publication/323620460_IoT-based_wireless_seismic_quality_control/figures?lo=1)

-During the installation it is therefore necessary that the sensors and the gateway(s) are well installed and it is also necessary to make sure that they are transmitting properly to conclude that the installation is complete.
+During the process of installation, it is crucial that you confirm that both the sensors and the gateway(s) are properly installed and transmitting information.